 The Star-Spangled Banner

-I’d say that most children in America are taught this song at some point, but even adults need the lyrics for reference sometimes, especially for that second verse that they never sing at baseball games, do they?
+I’d say that most children in America are taught The Star-Spangled Banner at some point, but even adults need the lyrics for reference sometimes, especially for that second verse that they never sing at baseball games, do they?
+As the National Anthem for the United States, it’s important for girls to learn the song for official troop ceremonies and events!

 Oh, say!
 Can you see by the dawn’s early light,